-Civic Leadership Community priority Intended public value outcome or impact CL3 - Accountability and good governance Funds are managed with full, accurate and timely disclosure of financial information relating to the Council.
+Civic Leadership Community priority Intended public value outcome or impact Funds are managed with full, accurate and timely disclosure of financial information relating to the Council.
 Town Grant funds are maximised by seeking the greatest possible benefit to the community within the available monetary resources.